John Rhys-Davies: Career

-The Lord of the Rings trilogy
+The Lord of the Rings movies

 Rhys-Davies appeared as the dwarf Gimli in The Lord of the Rings trilogy.
 The cinematography of the films was aided in that Rhys-Davies is tall – 6 ft 1 in, compared to the actors playing hobbits at around 5 ft 6 in.
-Therefore, although his character was supposed to be short, he was properly in proportion compared to the hobbit actors.
+Therefore, although his character was supposed to be short, Rhys-Davies was properly in proportion compared to the hobbit actors.
 Had he been of more similar height, shots of the entire fellowship would have required three camera passes rather than two.

 Rhys-Davies is the only one of the nine Fellowship of the Ring actors who did not receive a tattoo of the word "nine" written in the Tengwar script; his stunt double, Brett Beattie, was offered the tattoo instead as Rhys-Davies was disinclined to get one himself and Beattie had spent so much time as his double that he almost received co-credit.

 Rhys-Davies suffered severe reactions to the prosthetics used during filming, and his eyes sometimes swelled shut.
-When asked whether he would consider returning to the role for the film version of The Hobbit, he said, "I have already completely ruled it out.
+When asked whether Rhys-Davies would consider returning to the role for the film version of The Hobbit, he said, "I have already completely ruled it out.
 There's a sentimental part of me that would love to be involved again.
 Really I am not sure my face can take that sort of punishment any more."
-He added that this time around "[t]hey've got a different set of problems ... because you've got 13 dwarves, a whole band of them ...
+Rhys-Davies added that this time around, "[t]hey've got a different set of problems ... because you've got 13 dwarves, a whole band of them ...
 You're trying to represent a whole race ...
 You're trying to do for dwarves what The Lord of the Rings did for hobbits."
 He offered help as a dwarf advisor in 2011, but ruled out returning as Gimli in The Hobbit because of the punishing makeup required.

-Rhys-Davies, together with Sean Astin, Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, Miranda Otto, Andy Serkis, Liv Tyler, Karl Urban, and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson on 31 May 2020 joined Josh Gad's YouTube series Reunited Apart, which reunites the cast of popular movies through video-conferencing and promotes donations to non-profit charities.